 Table of Contents

-The Solar Plexus chakra is the third of the seven main chakras, located around the belly button in the stomach area.
+The Solar Plexus chakra, or stomach chakra, is the third of the seven main chakras, located around the belly button in the stomach area.
 It represents confidence, self-esteem, and personal power.

 Location: Navel area

 Associated color: Yellow Chakra